confbot/liquidefi/README.md

 # liquiDEFI
 Telegram bot that help user query or get notified the liquidation stats on AAVE👻

-Add the bot in Telegram https://t.me/aavesheetybot
+The bot in Telegram https://t.me/aavesheetybot

 ### /aave [addr]